pgroenbaek/budgie-webcam-applet/README.md

 - **Conventional commits:** Please use structured commit messages for the squash merge commit, e.g., `feat: add new feature` or `fix: resolve bug in widget`.
 - **PR reviews:** PRs must be reviewed by a maintainer with write access before merging.

-The project is kept organized and welcoming for all contributors by following this workflow.
+The aim with this workflow is to keep the project organized and welcoming for all contributors.

 Feel free to open issues, suggest features or submit a PR.

-More details are available in the [contribution guidelines](/CONTRIBUTING.md).
+For more details see the [contribution guidelines](/CONTRIBUTING.md).

 ## License